KitsuneLab-Development/K4-System-MMRanks/README.md

 - 1 - Prime Points
 - 2 - MM Rank Images
 - 3 - Wingman Rank Images
-- 4 - DangerZone Rank Images **Does not work right now**
+- 4 - DangerZone Rank Images **[Does not work right now]**
 - 5 - [Custom Rank Images](https://github.com/KitsuneLab-Development/K4-System-MMRanks/edit/dev/README.md#custom-ranks)

 ### Custom Ranks
 - Upload files in your addon with the path: `panorama/images/icons/skillgroups/`
 - Images should be in SVG file format and should have `skillgroup` prefix.
-For eg. `skillgroup19000050.svg` (When you compile addon, it should automatically convert file to VSVG)
+For eg. `skillgroup19000051.svg` (When you compile addon, it should automatically convert file to VSVG)
 - Make sure to edit `RankBase` and `RankMax` in the config file.
-If your custom ranks start with `19000050` and if you have 20 ranks, then `RankBase` will be `19000050` and `RankMax` will be `20`.
+If your custom ranks start with `19000051` and if you have 20 ranks, then `RankBase` will be `19000051` and `RankMax` will be `20`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>